scottpreston/angular-training/2-angular-part1/2-components/README.md

 }
 ```

-## Component with external HTML and CSS
+## Simple Component - with external HTML and CSS

 ```typescript
 import { Component } from '@angular/core';